SURREY, BC COMMUNITY SAFETY YOUTH MENTORSHIP

-Supported through a generous grant from the Vancouver TELUS Community Board and sponsorship from Envision Financial:
+Supported through a generous grant from the Vancouver TELUS Community Board:

-The Community Safety Youth Mentorship program was introduced in 2013 to support the needs of vulnerable youth through partnerships with community partners in Surrey.
+The Surrey Community Safety Youth Mentorship Program was introduced in 2013 to support the needs of vulnerable youth through partnerships with community partners in Surrey.

 In 2019, with the generous donations from Mrs. Elaine Godwin, the Telus Vancouver Community Board and sponsorship from Envision Financial we are able to continue to support youth in our community.